Top Reasons to Have a CMS Managed Service

 This is where the “healthcare plan” comes in.

 When you do not maintain your website, it essentially remains the same as the day it launched while the world around it changes.
 Improvements are being delivered to its doorstep, in the form of CMS Core Updates and Plugin Updates, but no one is opening the packages.
 Meanwhile, the outdated CMS Core and Plugins form cracks (vulnerabilities) on your site, or quit working because they are no longer supported.
+A good website manager is constantly looking out for the security of your website.

 Unsupported Plugins will cause your site to have “bugs”, or broken functionality.
 Vulnerabilities become opportunities for intruders to add unwanted code to your site.